pglen/pydbase/README.md

         ./pydbase.py -U     for vacuum (add -v for verbosity)

-  The database is re-built, the deleted entries are purged, the damaged data (if any) is saved into a separate file, created with the same name as the data base, with the '.perr' extension.
+  The database is re-built, the deleted entries are purged, the damaged data (if any) is saved into a separate file, created with the same base name as the data base, with the '.perr' extension.

         ./pydbase.py -R     for re-index